rajshekharM/working_May/README.md

 __$ echo $PYTHONPATH__

 You should see two paths - one original python libraries and the other tvm/vta path

+#### Testing VTA simulator

+We run the example file (*test_benchmark_topi_conv2d.py*) installed in the VTA python packaghe or the one attached in the directory :

+If the file is located in the tvm directory:

+__$ python <tvm root>/vta/tests/python/integration/test_benchmark_topi_conv2d.py__

+Once we run this , there are some GOPS that can be seen , when it is running with the host pc hardware : 1.5 ms GOPS for this test

 ## Connect with VTA H/W i.e. Xilinx Pynq FPGA Board